EB1EB2 DIY

 Final Action Dates (Form A): This is the date when USCIS can approve your I-485 application and issue your green card.
 Your priority date must be earlier than or equal to this date for final approval.

 Dates for Filing (Form B): When your priority date is earlier than or equal to this date, you may file your I-485 adjustment of status application early.
 This allows you to begin the application process sooner and submit your Employment Authorization Document (EAD) and Advance Parole applications along with your I-485, but final approval still depends on Final Action Dates.
+Chart B is not adjustment-only: if you are abroad and using consular processing, the National Visa Center uses Chart B to decide when you can submit your documents — but the visa interview and issuance still require Chart A to be current.

 What is a Priority Date?